 Meet the organization that changed the game for immigrant youth in the US

-United We Dream Network (UWD) is the largest immigrant youth-led community in the US with a membership of 720,000, local groups in 28 states and a digital reach of over 5 million every month.
+United We Dream Network (UWD) is the largest immigrant youth-led community in the US with a membership of over 1 million, 25 local hubs around the country, and a digital reach of over 4 million people monthly.
 UWD creates welcoming spaces for young people—regardless of immigration status—to support, engage, and empower them to make their voices heard.

 UWD is building a multi-racial, multi-ethnic youth movement committed to achieving dignity and justice for immigrants and communities of color.
 UWD engages in policy advocacy, coalition-building, civic engagement, technology development, and capacity building to pursue policy, narrative, and culture change at the local, state, and national levels.
 UWD has also been an incubator for some of today’s most prominent and impactful young social justice leaders.